 Many landlords require you to pay a lease transfer fee with them in order to assign your lease to someone else.
 While this won't be as expensive as a lease breakage fee, it can be up to $1,000.
 Before you start looking for a replacement tenant make sure you understand what—if any—additional fees will be involved You can ask your landlord what their transfer fee is.

 2. Start looking for a qualified tenant

 Gather all of the information you'll need in order to market your listing.
-Most importantly, be specific about the length of the lease (the the number of months left on your lease), if the rent will increase when your lease ends and any extra fees your prospective replacement tenant would need to know about.
+Most importantly, be specific about the length of the lease (the number of months left on your lease), if the rent will increase when your lease ends, and any extra fees your prospective replacement tenant would need to know about.

 Anyone you find is going to have to go through exactly the same steps to apply to your apartment as you did, so they will need to be as qualified as you in terms of income and credit score range.

 In New York, a landlord isn't explicitly required to mitigate the damages caused by lost rent.
 This means that if there are six months left on your lease in New York then your landlord could force you to pay for all six months, and leave the unit vacant while you pay the rent.

 However, if you find a qualified replacement tenant then your landlord in New York is required to prove that they are reasonably refusing your applicant.
 This means that they can only refuse a tenant based on a weakness in their rental application that would lead them to deny the tenant in any other situation.
 If your applicant has a credit score or income that is as high as yours or higher then it would be hard to impossible for your landlord to argue that they reasonably refused him or her.